 Chapter 2: The Nascent Entrepreneur, Business Development and the Role of Human Resources

-Elizabeth Chell Introduction The activity of entrepreneurship is not a new phenomenon as testiﬁed by eighteenth-century economists in Europe and America (Chell et al., 1991; Hébert and Link, 1988).
+2 The nascent entrepreneur, business development and the role of human resources Elizabeth Chell Introduction The activity of entrepreneurship is not a new phenomenon as testiﬁed by eighteenth-century economists in Europe and America (Chell et al., 1991; Hébert and Link, 1988).
 Entrepreneurship has become important from practical and policy perspectives for governments around the globe and it is therefore incumbent on theoreticians to develop sound, evidence-based models of the entrepreneur and entrepreneurial process.
 To date entrepreneurship is under-theorized and under-researched (Shane, 2003).
 There is no consensus on deﬁning the terms ‘entrepreneurship’ or ‘entrepreneur’ although we are beginning to see convergence.
 In this chapter the focus is on nascent entrepreneurship, while ‘[a] nascent entrepreneur is deﬁned as someone who initiates serious activities that are intended to culminate in a viable business startup’ (Aldrich, 1999: p.
 77).
 Thus, nascent entrepreneurs have a serious intention to found a business venture and they are at the very early stages of garnering resources, learning heuristically how to go about the act of founding, and as such they are in the throes of testing out and developing their ideas, seeking to realize opportunities and indulging in impression management.
 Human resource management (HRM) issues become evident as the nascent entrepreneurial venture develops.
 Thus the objective of this chapter is to explore current theory and evidence on the nature and process of nascent entrepreneurship in order to consider various HRM implications.
 The chapter is organized in the following way.
-First the various approaches taken to understanding the nature of the entrepreneur, the entrepreneurial process and the...
+First the various approaches taken...

 You are not authenticated to view the full text of this chapter or article.